-Liberty is a solicitor in the international department.
+Liberty is an associate solicitor in the international department.

 Liberty joined Leigh Day as a trainee solicitor in 2016.
 She trained in the international department and completed a six month secondment at Amnesty International.